dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 This code example retrieves the currently selected elephant in the `CollectionView`, and navigates to the `elephantdetails` route, passing `elephantName` and `elephantLocation` as query parameters.

-To receive multiple items of data, the class that represents the page being navigated to, or the class for the page's `BindingContext`, can be decorated with a `QueryPropertyAttribute` for each query parameter:
+To receive multiple items of data, the class that represents the page being navigated to, or the class for the page's `BindingContext`, can be decorated with a `QueryPropertyAttribute` for each string-based query parameter:

 ```csharp
 [QueryProperty(nameof(Name), "name")]